Reactions to the 1989 Tiananmen Square protests and massacre: National reaction

-Some Chinese citizens deplored the incident at Tiananmen Square and believed that the massacre of peaceful protesters had been done with such brutal force to prevent any further protests by citizens.
-In the immediate aftermath of the Tiananmen Square protests the Chinese Communist Party (CCP) maintained its original condemnation of the student demonstrations (see April 26 Editorial) and characterized the crackdown as necessary to maintain stability.
+Some Chinese citizens deplored the massacre of peaceful protesters and believed that it had been done with such brutal force to prevent any further protests by citizens.
+In the immediate aftermath of the Tiananmen Square protests, the Chinese Communist Party (CCP) maintained its original condemnation of the student demonstrations (see April 26 Editorial) and characterized the crackdown as necessary to maintain stability.
 Government sources downplayed the violence against demonstrators on 3 and 4 June, and portrayed the public as supportive of the crackdown.
 In the days after the protest, the CCP attempted to control access to information on the massacre, confiscating film from foreign journalists.
 Domestic journalists who had been sympathetic to the student movement were removed from their positions, and several foreign journalists were expelled from China.
 On June 6, State Council spokesman Yuan Mu held a press conference where he claimed that there had been 300 fatalities during the massacre, with no killings having occurred in Tiananmen Square itself.
 Yuan Mu portrayed the crackdown as a response to "a counterrevolutionary rebellion in the early hours of the morning of June 3."
 In August 1989, the Chinese government released its complete, official account of the Tiananmen protests, The Truth About the Beijing Turmoil.
 The narrative presented in The Truth About the Beijing Turmoil differs significantly from the accounts of student leaders and foreign journalists, many of which are banned in China.
 On the origins of the protest the book states:

 "This turmoil was not a chance occurrence.
 It was a political turmoil incited by a very small number of political careerists after a few years of plotting and scheming.
 It was aimed at subverting the socialist People's Republic."

 This contradicts the statements of student leaders, who emphasized the spontaneous nature of their decisions to join the protest and their desire to work within the political system.
 On the 4 June crackdown and its aftermath The Truth About the Beijing Turmoil recounts:

 "The measures adopted by the Chinese government to stop the turmoil and put down the rebellion have not only won the acclaim and support of the Chinese people, but they have also won the understanding and support of the governments and peoples of many other countries.
 The Chinese government has announced that it will unswervingly carry on the policy of reform and opening to the outside world…"

 Due to the ongoing censorship in China, it is difficult to verify the claim that the government crackdown had popular support.
 In the book The People's Republic of Amnesia: Tiananmen Revisited, Chen Guang, a soldier who participated in the 4 June crackdown, describes the attitudes of citizens following the protests, "The residents suddenly changed to become really nice to the soldiers.
 I thought about this a lot at the time.
 It really confused me.
 Why was it like that?
 On June 4th, all the residents supported the students.
 So overnight how did they come to support the soldiers?"